paulstothard/helpful_commands/README.md

 ### Resize an image

-The following uses **imagemagick** to scale the image so that its width is 4000 pixels:
+The following uses [ImageMagick](https://imagemagick.org) to scale the image so that its width is 4000 pixels:

 ```bash
 convert input.png -resize 4000 output.png